centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/introduction.md

 > Issues with a connector?
 Check out our [troubleshooting guide](../how-to-guides/troubleshooting-plugins.md).

+## Where can I find connectors supported by Centreon?

 The table of contents on the left contains an up-to-date list of all Monitoring Connectors organized in 14 categories (Applications, Centreon, Cloud, Database, Hardware, Network, Operating System,